mike-north/ember-octane-workshop/notes/12-guarding-routes.md

   }
 ```

-In the login route, present at `app/routes/login.js`, add a `beforeModel` hook to perform session validations and handle the UI flow accordingly.
+In the login route, present at [`app/routes/login.js`](../app/routes/login.js), add a `beforeModel` hook to check whether the user is authenticated, and either redirect the user or not.

-In the login route, inject the imported `auth` service and add the `beforeModel` hook to perform session validation.
+In the login route, inject the imported `auth` service and add the following `beforeModel` hook.

 ```js
    /**